josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 This is a [link to that custom anchor name](#section-anchors).

-When editing a file, don't remove any anchors.
+When editing a file, do not remove any anchors.
 If you change the document structure, you can move an existing anchor within that same document without breaking a link.
 You can also add more anchors with more appropriate text.